amygdala/gcp_blog/_posts/2021-06-22-automl_tab_beans.md

 [Vertex Pipelines][2] is part of [Vertex AI.][3]
 It helps you to automate, monitor, and govern your ML systems by orchestrating your ML workflows.
 It is automated, scalable, serverless, and cost-effective: you pay only for what you use.
 Vertex Pipelines is the backbone of the Vertex AI ML Ops story, and makes it easy to build and run  ML workflows using any ML framework.
 Because it is serverless, and has seamless integration with GCP and Vertex AI tools and services, you can focus on just building and running your pipelines without worrying about infrastructure or cluster maintenance.

+Vertex Pipelines automatically logs metadata to track artifacts, lineage, metrics, and execution across your ML workflows, supports step execution caching, and provides support for enterprise security controls like [Cloud IAM][6], [VPC-SC][7], and [CMEK][8].

 Vertex Pipelines supports two OSS Python SDKs: TFX ([TensorFlow Extended][4]) and KFP  ([Kubeflow Pipelines][5]).
-Vertex Pipelines automatically logs metadata for every artifact produced by a pipeline, supports step execution caching, and tracks artifacts, lineage, metrics, and execution across your ML workflows.
-It provides support for enterprise security controls like [Cloud IAM][6], [VPC-SC][7], and [CMEK][8].

-The [example Vertex pipeline][9] highlighted in this post uses the KFP SDK, and includes use of the [Google Cloud Pipeline Components][10], which support easy access to Vertex AI services.
+The [example Vertex pipeline][9] highlighted in this post uses the KFP SDK, and includes use of the **[Google Cloud Pipeline Components][10]**, which support easy access to Vertex AI services.
 Vertex Pipelines requires v2 of the KFP SDK.
 Soon, it will be possible to use the [KFP v2 ‘compatibility mode’][11] to run KFP V2 examples like this on OSS KFP as well.

 ## An end-to-end AutoML Workflow with Vertex Pipelines